-If you would like your breast implants analyzed for identification of the manufacturer, implant failure product information and analysis and extensive details about how and why your implants caused symptoms and illness in your body please contact Dr. Pierre Blais who is the world’s foremost expert on breast implant failure:
+If you would like your breast implants analyzed for identification of the manufacturer, implant failure and analysis and extensive details about how and why your implants caused symptoms and illness in your body that you may be able to use for legal purposes, please contact Dr. Pierre Blais who is the world’s foremost expert on breast implants as failed medical devices:

 Dr. Pierre Blais

 Innoval Failure Analysis

 Dr. Blais has also written several articles in regard to the failure of breast implants here: https://docs.google.com/viewer?a=v&pid=sites&srcid=ZGVmYXVsdGRvbWFpbnxzaWxpY29uZWJyZWFzdGltcGxhbnRzb3JnfGd4OjM1OTRmYjI1MGIyZTI1YjE